Velociraptor45/Xipona/readme.md

 ### Frontend
 No further actions are required

-***

 ## General Setup
-Before performing the general setup, make sure you did the local development setup and/or the Docker setup before.
-This step required a running DB container and a running Vault container (if you want to use the key vault).
+Before performing the general setup, make sure you did the the Docker setup before.
+This step requires a running DB container and a running Vault container (if you want to use the key vault).

 ### Key Vault
 Make sure your key vault container is running and go to https://\<vault-address\>:\<vault-port\>/ui where you'll initialize the vault.
 Specify that the root key should be split into 1 shared key and that 1 key is needed to unseal the vault.
 After that, this shared key (used to unseal the vault) and the root token (used to login) are displayed.
 Store both of them somewhere safe and login using the Token method and your root token.